Coventry Ordnance Works

 Coventry Ordnance Works was a British manufacturer of heavy guns particularly naval artillery jointly owned by Cammell Laird & Co of Sheffield and Birkenhead, Fairfield Shipbuilding and Engineering Company of Govan, Glasgow and John Brown & Company of Clydebank and Sheffield.
 Its core operations were from a 60 acre site in Stoney Stanton Road in the English city of Coventry, Warwickshire.

 At the end of 1918 it became a principal constituent of a brand new enterprise English Electric Company Limited.
 After World War II the works made electricity-generating machinery and heavy machine tools.

 History

 Consortium

 The company, the Coventry Ordnance Works Limited, was formed in July 1905 by a consortium of British shipbuilding firms John Brown 50 percent, Cammell Laird 25 percent and Fairfield 25 percent with the encouragement of the British government, which wanted a third major arms consortium to compete with the duopoly of Vickers Sons & Maxim and Sir W G Armstrong Whitworth & Co to drive down prices.
 The new company bought (as from 1 January 1905, six months earlier) from Cammell Laird the ordnance business established in the late 1890s by H H Mulliner and F Wigley which had been moved by them in 1902 from Birmingham to the 60 acre site in Coventry's Stoney Stanton Road.
-The ordnance business had been bought from Mulliner and Wigley by Charles Cammell, later Cammell Laird, in 1903.
+The ordnance business had been bought from Mulliner and Wigley by Charles Cammell & Co., later Cammell Laird, in 1903.